 string file_name = "C:\\test1111.txt";

 In other words, just add three more 1's to the file name.
 Run your programme and click the button again.
-Unless you have a file called test1111.txt on your C drive, you should see this error message appear (Visual Studio 2012/13 users will see a plainer version of the error below):
+Unless you have a file called test1111.txt on your C drive, you should see this error message appear (Visual Studio 2012/13 users may see a plainer version of the error below):

 You can test to see if a file exists.
 Again, you use the System.IO namespace.
 But this time you use the File class.
 Here's the code: